boddhisattva/sales-tax/problem-statement.md

 amount of sales tax.

 Write an application that prints out the receipt details for these shopping baskets;
 this application should include unit tests.
 The output should be to standard out or CSV.
-Please publish your code on Github and include instructions to run your code.

 Proper architecture design is important.
 Each row in the input represents a line item of the receipt.